Investigations

 As a result of Defendants’ alleges misconduct alleged, the company and its shareholders suffered significant damages.

-If you have continuously held InnovAge shares since on or around its March 4, 2021 IPO date, you may be able to seek corporate reforms, the return of funds back to company coffers, and potentially a court approved incentive award if appropriate.
+If you have continuously held InnovAge shares since on before May 11, 2021, you may be able to seek corporate reforms, the return of funds back to company coffers, and potentially a court approved incentive award if appropriate.

 If you would like to learn more about this matter at no cost to you, contact us at [email protected] or call 267-507-6085.